apexdiscord/Apex-MRVNLFG/docs/CONFIG.md

     - lfg_command_ident: "string"
       - The string that needs to be at the front of lfg messages.
 Only messages with this identifier at the beginning will trigger lfg requests.
 It is important to include the prefix you want the command to have!
       - The default for this option is "!lfg"
+	- lfg_unshrink_ident: "string"
+	  - The string that needs to be used to unshrink the channel the user is in
+	  - The default for this option is "!unshrink"
     - lfg_voice_ident: "string"
       - The string that needs to be included in the users voice channel for the LFG request to be permitted.
 For example, all LFG voice channels on Apex follow the scheme: `[Region] Team #`, thus the identifier is team.
       - The default for this option is "lfg"